UCT mourns death of health economics pioneer

 UCT researchers raise R30m for new heart valve start-up

-Research conducted at the University of Cape Town has sparked the formation of two new biotechnology companies, which have attracted investments totalling R30 million towards the development and manufacture of new devices that can replace damaged heart valves without expensive open-heart surgery.
+Research conducted at the University of Cape Town has sparked the formation of 2 new biotechnology companies, which have attracted investments totalling R30 million towards the development and manufacture of new devices that can replace damaged heart valves without expensive open-heart surgery.

 UCT's latest A-rated scientist improving TB diagnosis in children

 The latest A-rated researcher at University of Cape Town, Professor Heather Zar - head of the Department of Paediatrics and Child Health at Red Cross War Memorial Children's Hospital - is developing methods to improve diagnosing tuberculosis in children.